emericklaw/Bruce-Wiki/docs/WiFi.md

 - Deauth nearby WiFi networks in different channels
 - Collect and save HandShakes (EAPOL)

+## Responder
+[Responder is a well known tool](https://github.com/lgandx/Responder) for exploiting infrastructures, one of the things it does is LLMNR Poisoning, which is what this function in Bruce does (thanks to https://github.com/7h30th3r0n3)

 ## Config
 ### Add Evil Wifi
 Adds an SSID into the list so you can choose it with ease when opening an Evil Portal